-- 19. Plaintiff League of Women Voters of Texas ("LWVTX") sues Defendants on its own behalf and on behalf of its members.
+18. Plaintiff League of Women Voters of Texas ("LWVTX") sues Defendants on its own behalf and on behalf of its members.
 LWVTX is a non-partisan, non-profit member organization dedicated to empowering voters and defending democracy.
-LWVTX members pay membership dues and help guide the direction of the organization's efforts.
-LWVTX strives for a democracy where every person has the desire, the right, the knowledge, and the confidence to participate in the democratic process.
-LWVTX actively works to register eligible people to vote and ensure that they cast a ballot that actually counts, including by helping voters obtain and vote using a mail ballot or obtain language assistance when they are eligible to do so.
-In doing so, LWVTX operates across Texas, registering and helping thousands of voters every year. - 20.
-Around the time of an election, LWVTX members or volunteers also interact with voters directly, for example, in get out the vote ("GOTV") events and by canvassing or "door-knocking."
-Depending on the election, LWVTX informs voters statewide about the voting process, voter registration, receiving assistance, and applying for absentee ballots.
-Additionally, numerous LWVTX members serve as election workers in each major election in the State.
+LWVTX strives for a democracy where every person has the desire, the right, the knowledge and the confidence to participate in the democratic process.
+LWVTX actively works to register eligible people to vote and ensure that they actually cast a ballot that counts.
+In doing so, LWVTX operates across Texas, registering thousands of voters every year.

+- 19. Around the time of an election, LWVTX members or volunteers also interact with voters directly, for example, in get-out the vote events and by "door-knocking."
+Depending on the election, LWVTX informs voters statewide about the voting process, registration, process of receiving assistance, and absentee ballots, and numerous LWV members serve as election workers in each major election in the State.
 LWVTX members also regularly serve as assistants to voters.
-LWVTX and its members also occasionally support or oppose specific ballot measures, proposals, or initiatives of a non-partisan nature through candidate and issues forums that advance the interests and mission of the organization. - 21.
-In addition to harming LWVTX's members (as described more fully below), the provisions of SB 1 at issue in this case would frustrate LWVTX's mission of empowering voters and defending democracy by expanding voter registration and increasing voter turnout.
-LWVTX expends resources to educate Texans about registration, voting, and volunteering to work the polls, including education related to the availability of mail-in voting for those eligible and the availability of assistance with mail-in or in-person ballots for those eligible to have assistance.
-In light of Sections 5.02, 5.03, 5.06, 5.07, 5.10, 5.12, and Sections 6.04 and 6.06 of SB 1, LWVTX will be forced to divert resources away from those activities and instead direct resources toward educating and helping volunteers and voters navigate those provisions' new burdensome restrictions on mail-in voting and assistance for non-English speakers, and the criminal and civil penalties associated with those provisions.
-This will make participating in the electoral process more difficult and dangerous for LWVTX's members and the public and the voters that LWVTX serves.
-Spending time and resources on these countermeasures (which are described below in even further detail) will mean that LWVTX will spend less time and money on its normal programming efforts, listed above, and will reach fewer voters overall.
-LWVTX would not have to conduct this type of public education in the absence of SB 1.
+LWVTX and its members also occasionally support or oppose specific ballot measures, proposals, or initiatives of a non-partisan nature that would advance the interests and mission of the organization.
+In addition to harming LWVTX's members, the provisions at issue in this case would frustrate LWVTX's mission of expanding voter registration and increasing voter turnout.
+LWVTX expends resources to educate Texans about registration, voting, and volunteering to work the polls, including education related to the availability of mail-in voting for those eligible and the availability of assistance with mail-in or in-person ballots for those eligible to have assistance. - 20.
+In addition to harming LWVTX's members, enactment of the provisions at issue in this case would frustrate LWVTX's mission of empowering voters and defending democracy.
+LWVTX expends resources to educate Texans about registration, voting, and volunteering to work the polls, including education related to the availability of mail-in voting options for those eligible and the availability of assistance with mail-in or in-person ballots for those eligible to have assistance.